boardgameio/boardgame.io/docs/documentation/events.md

 ##### endStage

 This event takes the player that called it out of the stage that they are in.
-If the stage specifies a `next` option, then the player is taken to the next stage.
+If the definition for the current stage in the game object specifies a `next` option, then the player is taken to the next stage.
 If not, the player is returned to a state where they are not in any stage.

 ```js